ph502/CDN/README.md

-give it execution permissions while inside the CDN folder you can enter with cd CDN/ and then write chmod +x * run the CDN you want to verify using the ./run command example
+give it execution permissions while inside the CDN folder you can enter with cd CDN/ and then write chmod +x * run the CDN you want to verify using the sh command example sh runcloudflare.sh
-./runcloudflare.sh